-John’s record is reckoned to be of a very poor standard, and we warmly encourage other Brits to look to better this attempt.
+John holds the UK's unsupported Kilimanjaro speed ascent record - ascending in 10 hours 25 - but reckons it to be of a very poor standard, and encourages other Brits to better his attempt.
 For comparison’s sake, note that Team Kilimanjaro verified the current mens’ unsupported ascent and descent world record in a time of 9 hours 21 minutes 47 seconds.
 This record, which is held by Simon Mtuy, who himself runs an excellent climb operation, SENE, appears in the 2010 publication of the Guinness Book of World Records.

 The following method of speed ascent record verification represents the most up to date, foolproof, reliable, indisputable and transparent means of public scrutiny to date.
 To examine the proofs for these records: